tidalmigrations/tidalmigrations.github.io/pages/api/authentication.md

 ```

 This should provide you with an access token and a refresh token.
-Tidal Migrations's implementation
+Tidal's implementation
 requires that requests needing authorization contain an additional HTTP `Authorization`
 header.
 There should be two headers present: `Authorization` and `Content-Type`.